prashantbaher/tcc-blog/_drafts/Solidworks Macro/offset-entities.md

 This `CreateLine` method creates Lines between 2 given points.

-For more information about `CreateLine` method, you can read my [Solidworks Sketch Macros - Create Line](/solidworks-macros/sketch-create-line) post..
+For more information about `CreateLine` method, you can read my [Solidworks Sketch Macros - Create Line](/solidworks-macros/sketch-create-line) post.

-This post describe all the parameters we need for this `CreateLine` method.
+That post describe all the parameters we need for this `CreateLine` method in details.

 In above line, we create a Line between **point (-0.5, 0.75, 0)** and **point (-0.25, -0.5, 0)**.